cdancette/SpacedRepetition/README.md

 You have to package on the OS you want to distribute the app.

-Make a zip with the files :
+Make a directory with the files :
 * dist directory
 * package.json

+Then install npm dependancies (npm install --production)

+zip all files

+Change extension from .zip to .n : there is the package.
-Rename it change .zip in .nw, and run it with the nw binary.
+You can run it with the nw binary.

 Made with RDash-angular (https://github.com/rdash/rdash-angular)